arinspunk/nuxt-multilingual-blog/README.md

 # Nuxt Multilingual Blog

-This is an example of a basic multilingual blog built with Nuxt.
+This is an example of a basic multilingual blog with [Nuxt](https://nuxtjs.org/).

 ## How to run this (and to try it :microscope:) ##